FlowerEatsFish/private-notebook/windows/fix-boot-files-partition.md

-### Fix boot files installed on other disk rather than OS disk .
-Windows 10.
+# Fix boot files installed on other disk rather than OS disk on Windows 10

 Before: